loopbrew/codex-lamp/README.md

 - The daemon writes temporary state, PID, lock, and log files under `/tmp` by default.

+## Credits

+This project was inspired by [bobek-balinek/claude-lamp](https://github.com/bobek-balinek/claude-lamp), a Claude hook project for controlling a Moonside lamp from Claude activity.

 ## Useful Links

 - Codex hooks documentation: https://developers.openai.com/codex/hooks